 In contrast, Moore et al. (2003) stated that the essentiality of nickel (Ni), as well as silicon (Si) and sodium (Na), seems to apply only to a few plants.

-Further, Pilon-Smits et al. (2009) considers cobalt (Co), sodium, selenium (Se), and silicon , as well as aluminum (Al), as merely beneficial elements.
+Further, Pilon-Smits et al. (2009) consider cobalt (Co), sodium, selenium (Se), and silicon, as well as aluminum (Al), as merely beneficial elements.
 Accordingly, these elements can promote plant growth and may in fact be essential to some species.
 They have been reported to enhance plant resistance to some biotic stresses (like pests and diseases) and abiotic stresses (like drought and those stresses associated with soil properties).

-Haby et al. (2012) also includes in the list four more essential elements: cobalt, sodium, silicon, and vanadium .
-However, they qualified that the essentiality of these elements have been proven in only a few plants.
+Haby et al. (2012) also include in the list four more essential elements: cobalt, sodium, silicon, and vanadium.
+However, they qualified that the essentiality of these elements has been proven in only a few plants.